akamel001/Social-Wombat/README.txt

 SECURITY CLASSES

-* [AES.java] - A class the handles AES encryption and decryption
+* [AES.java] - A class the handles AES encryption and decryption.

-* [CheckSum.java] - Used to calculate a checksum for an object
+* [SecureUtils.java] - Used for hashing, checksuming, generating salts, as well as validating passwords.

+* [StringLegalityChecker.java] - Checks that password/username inputs follow the rules.

 CLIENT - HUB - SERVER CLASSES